These aren't the types you're looking for

 Let’s say instead of string you declare all your properties containing text as object.
 At this point you’re probably thinking about all the reasons why string is a way more appropriate type than object:

-3. object being too general means validation and error handling code is going to be necessary throughout the solution
+objectis too general and accepts things that are not valid for this propertyobjectdoes a poor job at documenting what’s valid for this propertyobjectbeing too general means validation and error handling code is going to be necessary throughout the solution

 If you agree with the above, you’re already halfway through this journey, and I’m going to prove it to you with a concrete example.
 Let’s say the property we’re adding is ‘author’ containing an email.
 Email is text, and as we just saw object is not a good choice, so let’s consider using string instead, and just to be thorough let’s let’s replace object with string in the above 3 reasons and see what they look like:

-3. string being too general means validation and error handling code is going to be necessary throughout the solution
+stringis too general and accepts things that are not valid for this propertystringdoes a poor job at documenting what’s valid for this propertystringbeing too general means validation and error handling code is going to be necessary throughout the solution

 Wait, what?
 They’re all still true!

-3. string is never guaranteed to be an email until you actively validate its content, in fact, it’s not even guaranteed to have any characters in it
+stringis too general because there’s a myriad of things that are strings and aren’t valid emails, in fact most strings aren’t emailsstringdoes little to document the property, astringauthor could just as well be a first and last name combinationstringis never guaranteed to be an email until you actively validate its content, in fact, it’s not even guaranteed to have any characters in it

 So it turns out that string is only marginally better than object, and that’s why…